Fun Facts About Finland You Never Learned in School

 Feeling down in the dumps?
 Too stressed out at work?
 Wish something would brighten your life?

 Well, a trip to Finland might be in order.
 According to the World Happiness Index, Finland is (with apologies to Disneyland) the Happiest Place on Earth.
-The Nordic Countries typically rank near the top, and Norway and Denmark are right there as well, but as of 2019, it’s Finland who’s snagged the top spot.
+The Nordic Countries typically rank near the top, and Norway and Denmark are right there as well, but as of 2019, it’s the people of Finland who’s snagged the top spot.

 Fun Facts Finland #2

 Where else is Finland #1?
 Education.

 When it comes to learning, Finland is second to none in terms of educational prowess.

 The Finnish education system is lauded, admired, and envied by educators all over the world.
 It is widely seen as one of, if not, the best systems in the world, helping Finland to rank at or near the top of ranking systems such as the UN Human Development Index, the Programme for International Student Assessment, and World Economic Forum.